brooth/jeta-site/mysite/home/markdown/validator.md

         }
     }

 As you probably noticed, `ExperienceValidator` uses `age` field for the check.
 Besides, if you use `AgeValidator` on a string field, it will fail during compilation.
 How does it work?
-Well, `$f` will be replaced with the field it is applied to. `$m` refers to the master instance.
+Well, `$f` will be replaced with the field it's applied to. `$m` refers to the master instance.
 In `${}` you can write any java code you need.
 Before the compilation *Jeta* will create a source code by these strings, which in case of misspelling won't be assembled.

 ###ValidatorAlias